Procrastinator Types: Why You Procrastinate and How To Stop

 1. The perfectionist

-2. The under-pressure procrastinator
+2. The under-pressure pro

 You work better when you have a strict deadline, so you’ll leave things to the last minute so you can focus better.
 You end up rushing, feeling stressed and promising “next time I’ll start this earlier”.